KarolS/millfork/docs/abi/calling-convention.md

 * two-byte return values are passed via the A (low byte) and X (high byte) register

+* otherwise, the return value is passed via a static location

 #### Register preservation:

 * callee may clobber all three registers (A, X, Y) and most flags (Z, V, C, N, and also I if using inline assembly)